-Only the borrower(s) (i.e., mortgagors) must sign the Deed of Trust (Form -405).
-Non-borrowing spouses who occupy the property may sign the Deed of Trust, but are not required to sign if they are not a borrower.
-Note: Separated spouses may not sign our Deed of Trust.
+Only the borrower(s) must sign the Deed of Trust (Form -405).
+Non-borrowing spouses may sign the Deed of Trust, but are not required to sign if they are not a borrower.
+For separated borrowers, a recorded free-trader agreement, either stand-alone or containing such language in a Separation Agreement is required regardless of the AUS Findings or loan type.
 Grantor section of Deed of Trust must list marital status.